 Easy Funeral Food

-If you're not into cooking or baking, or are short for time, there are plenty of thoughtful food choices to bring over to your friends or family members who are mourning their loss.
+If you're not into cooking or baking or are short on time, there are plenty of thoughtful but easy foods to take to a family in mourning.
 Some choices include:

 - Fruit salad: Make your own or pick one up at the grocery store.